Get exclusive member benefits & effect social change. Join Today

 When you visit your doctor, you will first be asked to describe your symptoms.
-Then your doctor will perform a physical examination.
-He or she will listen to your heart with a stethoscope.
-This checks for sounds of a murmur, which may be present with infective endocarditis.
+Your doctor will then perform a physical examination.
+They will listen to your heart with a stethoscope and check for sounds of a murmur, which may be present with infective endocarditis.
 Your doctor may also check for a fever and feel for an enlarged spleen by pressing on your left upper abdomen.

 If your doctor suspects infective endocarditis, your blood will be tested for bacteria.
 A complete blood count (CBC) may also be used to check for anemia.
 A shortage of red blood cells can occur with infective endocarditis.

-Your doctor may also order an electrocardiogram (ECG).
-An ECG monitors electrical activity in your heart.
+Your doctor may also order an electrocardiogram (EKG).
+An EKG monitors electrical activity in your heart.
 This painless test can find an irregular heartbeat caused by endocarditis.

 Imaging tests can check if your heart has enlarged.
 They may also be able to detect signs that infection has spread to other areas of your body.
 Such tests include:

-If you are diagnosed with this condition, you will be immediately admitted to the hospital for treatment.
+If you are diagnosed with infective endocarditis, you will be immediately admitted to the hospital for treatment.

-Infective endocarditis can be life threatening.
-It can cause irreversible damage to the heart.
-Hospital treatment is necessary to prevent the infection from getting worse and causing complications.
+Infective endocarditis can cause irreversible damage to the heart.
+If it’s not caught and treated quickly, it can become life threatening.
+You will need to be treated in a hospital to prevent the infection from getting worse and causing complications.